andrecorumba/leia/README.md

 LeIA is an application that leverages artificial intelligence models for audio and video transcription.
 Users can transcribe new files or consult previously transcribed cases.

+**⏳Implementing the FastAPI application and routes at this moment.
+Please wait a fell days.**

 ## Repository and Documentation

 - **Repository**: [https://github.com/andrecorumba/leia](https://github.com/andrecorumba/leia)